 - 1. Review the information in the case study 'Fast Track Couriers' (refer to Appendix 1) - 2.
-Analyse and interpret the current business environment, goals and objectives embedded in the case study (refer to Appendix A). - 3.
+Analyse and interpret the current business environment, goals and objectives embedded in the case study (refer to Appendix 1). - 3.
 Consult with your assessor (assume the assessor is simulating a key stakeholder) and discuss and agree upon performance objectives and measures.
-Document this consultation and its outcomes, including each of the identified performance objectives and measures in the format of meeting note/minute, and have the document signed off by your assessor - 4.
-Document a business plan to assist the organisation to achieve its goals.
-The business plan should satisfy the following structure and requirements: - i.
-Table of contents - ii.
-Executive summary
+Document this consultation and its outcomes, including each of the identified performance objectives and measures in the format of meeting note/minute, and have the document signed off by your assessor.